 10 Factors in Establishing Local Historic District Boundary Lines

-Last month, we gave you a basic road map to help you navigate securing local historic district designation for your community.
+At the start of this series, we gave you a basic road map to help you navigate securing local historic district designation for your community.
 Today’s toolkit will focus on one of those steps: determining the edges of your district.

 The visual and environmental character of any area comes from the relationships between natural and man-made features.
 Think individualized building and landscape design, community settlement patterns, neighborhoods with tree-lined streets, etc.